newhitson/99_CountingGame/README.md

 2) They take turns playing a card, adding the total value of the card to a running total count and drawing a new card
 3) They lose if you cannot play a card that would make the total more that Ninety Nine.
 4) there are 4 magic cards
-  -[ ] 4: value is 0 and play order is reversed
+  -[ ] 4: Play order is reversed
-  -[ ] 9: value is 0, AKA PASS
+  -[ ] 9: PASS
   -[ ] 10: subtracts 10 from the Count
   -[ ] J: Sets the count to 99

+#### Taking Turns in an asynchronous Environment
+I learned that putting turn logic inside a while loop wouldn't work as well JavaScript as did in Ruby games.
+I'm proud of this control flow logic that lets a computer take its turn slow enough for a human to see whats happening but when its a human players turn it waits for a click event.

   ```Javascript
   takeTurn(player){